nvidia-holoscan/holoscan-sdk/docs/set_up_gpudirect_rdma.md

 cat /sys/module/mlx5_core/version
 ```

-If not installed, or an older version, install the appropriate version from the [MLNX_OFED download page](https://network.nvidia.com/products/infiniband-drivers/linux/mlnx_ofed), or use the script below:
+If not installed, or an older version is installed, you should install the appropriate version from the [MLNX_OFED download page](https://network.nvidia.com/products/infiniband-drivers/linux/mlnx_ofed), or use the script below:

 ```bash
 # You can choose different versions/OS or download directly from the